Anshula30/Peer-Assignment-2/README.md

 storms and weather events in the United States, including when and where they occur, as well as estimates of any fatalities, injuries, and property damage.

-Using the data we will answer the following questions
-1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
-2. Across the United States, which types of events have the greatest economic consequences?

 ## Synopsis